stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The format of the depth buffer attachment is temporarily hard-coded to one that is commonly available on most Vulkan implementations.

-* The _store_ operation is left as the default (don't care).
+* The _store_ operation is left as the `DONT_CARE` default.

-* Similarly the _old layout_ property is left as undefined since the previous contents are unused.
+* Similarly the _old layout_ property is `UNDEFINED` since the previous contents are not relevant.

-Unlike the swapchain images we are required to create and manage the image for the depth buffer attachment:
+Unlike the swapchain images the application is responsible for creating and managing the image for the depth buffer attachment:

 ```java
 @Bean